 - 3 spring onions finely chopped

 - 1 tbsp extravirgin olive oil

-- In a large bowl add spaghetti and eggs and mix well.
-Season with salt and pepper to taste and fold in the rest of the ingredients.
+- In a large bowl add the spaghetti and eggs and mix well.
+Fold in the remaining ingredients, season to atste with salt and pepper and mix well.

-- Brush with olive oil a medium cast iron skillet and arrange over medium-high heat.
+- Brush with the olive oil a medium cast iron skillet and placeover medium-high heat.

 - Gently pour over the spaghetti mixture.
 Make sure the spaghetti are evenly arranged and almost entirely covered with the eggs & other ingredients.

-- Cook on the stove for about 5 mins, until the frittata edges are solid but the center is still runny.
+- Cook on the stove for about 5 minutes, until the frittata edges are firm but the center is still runny.

 - Remove from the oven and serve warm or allow to cool and serve into slices at room temperature.

 - Store in the fridge in an airtight container for up to 2 days.